bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 This post is about some fundamental concepts in classical (or frequentist)
 statistics: inference and hypothesis testing.
-A while back, I came to the realization that I didn't have a rigorous understanding of these concepts (at least not to my liking) beyond the mechanical nature of applying them.
+A while back, I came to the realization that I didn't have a good intuition of these concepts (at least not to my liking) beyond the mechanical nature of applying them.
+What was missing was how they related to a probabilistic view of the subject.
-This led to a sense of intuition on how these techniques relate to the more fundamental area of probability.
-This bothered me a lot since having a good intuition about a subject is probably the most useful (and fun!) part of learning a subject.
+This bothered me since having a good intuition about a subject is probably the most useful (and fun!) part of learning a subject.
 So this post is a result of my re-education on these topics.
 Enjoy!

 ..
 TEASER_END